malikabuhammad/DataGeneratorAPI/README.md

 Im planning to enhance the API with the following features:

 ### **1. Dynamic Table Entity Support**
-- The API will evolve to handle dynamic table entities, eliminating the need for predefined schemas.
+- ~~The API will evolve to handle dynamic table entities, eliminating the need for predefined schemas~~.
 - **Approach**:
   - Implement JSON-based column storage for flexible data structures.
   - Introduce a single dynamic table with key-value pairs or JSON objects.